| Common

 Asclepidaceae |

-Grown from seed from Prairie
+Grown from seed

-Nursery, planted 2003? |
+Nursery, planted 2003?
+Naturalized. |

 |

-| Sky blue aster | Aster azureus (aka Aster oolentangiensis) | Asteraceae | Lovely pale lavender flowers.
-Bloomed in fall 2003, first
+Sky blue aster | Aster azureus (aka Aster oolentangiensis) | Asteraceae | Lovely pale lavender flowers.
+Bloomed in fall 2003,

 year.
-Very vigorous; cut back in
+Very vigorous; cut back hard in

 summer.
 Reseeds fairly readily. |